 At least 70 people, including children and entire families, have been reported missing following the Grenfell Tower fire.

-The Press Association has verified 54 individuals are missing, according to multiple reports from friends, family and witnesses on the scene.
+The Press Association has verified 54 other individuals as missing, according to multiple reports from friends, family and witnesses on the scene.

 :: Rania Ibrham and two children